eu-digital-identity-wallet/eudi-lib-android-wallet-core/docs/wallet-core/eu.europa.ec.eudi.wallet/-eudi-wallet/-builder/build.md

 -
    [eu.europa.ec.eudi.wallet.statium.DocumentStatusResolverImpl](../../../eu.europa.ec.eudi.wallet.statium/-document-status-resolver-impl/index.md) for resolving the status of documents

-**Note**: The [EudiWalletConfig.documentsStorageDir](../../-eudi-wallet-config/documents-storage-dir.md) is not set, the default storage directory will be used which is the application's no backup files directory.
+**Note**: The [EudiWalletConfig.documentsStoragePath](../../-eudi-wallet-config/documents-storage-path.md) is not set, the default storage path will be used which is the application's no backup files directory.

 **Note**: The [EudiWalletConfig.userAuthenticationRequired](../../-eudi-wallet-config/user-authentication-required.md) is set to true and the device is not secured with a PIN, pattern, or password, the configuration will be updated to set the user authentication required to false.